-Each of Messrs.
-Reuvers and Pauls and Ms. Burns is, and Mr. Moen was, a participant in the Severance Plan and each is a party to a Restrictive Covenants Agreement with us.
+Each of Mr. Reuvers and Mses.
+Birkemeyer, Burns and Ferstler are current participants the Severance Plan and each is a party to a Restrictive Covenants Agreement with us.
 The terms of the Severance Plan are summarized below under "-Severance Plan."